pawelwilczewski/pawelwilczewski.github.io/_posts/2018-01-01-orders-management.md

 ## Summary

-`C# .NET` application built for the specific needs of an upholstery company based in Poland.
-The app allows for inputting and managing furniture orders with flexibility and customisation in mind.
+`C# WinForms` application built for the specific needs of an upholstery company based in Poland.
+The app allows for inputting and managing furniture orders with simplicity and customisation in mind.

 ![OM_Screenshot_0](/assets/img/orders-management/Screenshot_2.png)